Surnames: Bainbridge to Burnip

-A name with a strong focus in the North East and North Yorkshire.
-Possibly from a dweller at an outlying fort, though the Old French ‘Barrace’ was the name for a seller or dealer or a more cheeky explanation is that it identified someone who lived near a landscape feature such as a hill that resembled a ‘bare ass’.
+Barras or Barrass is a name with a strong focus in the North East and North Yorkshire.
+Possibly from a dweller at an outlying fort, though the Old French ‘Barrace’ was the name for a seller or dealer.
+A more ‘cheeky’ explanation is that it identified someone who lived near a landscape feature such as a hill that resembled a ‘bare ass’.
 A Richard Barras is mentioned in the Hearth Tax returns for Yorkshire in 1672 but this is not a particularly early record.

-However, in the 1881 census there is no obvious connection with this surname and the North of England except in Lancashire where 234 Barringtons resided out of a total population of 1,010 Barringtons in Great Britain.
+However, in the 1881 census there is no obvious connection with this surname and the North of England except in Lancashire where 234 Barringtons resided out of a total Great Britain population of 1,010 Barringtons.
 Only 7 individual Barringtons resided in County Durham in 1881 with none in Northumberland and only 20 in the whole of Yorkshire.

 Baty and Batey surnames

-In 1881 its clear that the forms Batty, Battey and Battie with the double ‘t’ on the one hand have a different distribution to the more North Eastern names of Baty, Batie and Batie.
+In 1881 it is clear that the forms Batty, Battey and Battie with the double ‘t’ on the one hand have a different distribution to the more North Eastern names of Baty, Batie and Batie.